 If you can quickly wipe-down the surface as you go, the pay off is extra.
 I am a HUUUGE fan of cleaning the counters.
 It just feels good to see clean surfaces.
 I use this cleaning solution and a microfiber cloth (I get mine at Costco in the auto section, but those on Amazon are great too).

 Why microfiber?
 I have a whole post on how much I love microfiber cloths, but their little fibers just clean faster.
+I think they’re the easiest way to clean.
 It makes me love them (although I hate how they feel on my hand — I remind myself they clean faster).
 There is no shame for wearing gloves as you do this!

 Use a Timer